ClementTsang/bottom/README.md

 ### Manual

-There are a few ways to go about doing this (note you will need the current version of stable Rust).
+There are a few ways to go about doing this (note you may need the current version of stable Rust, as I develop using the most recent version of stable).
 For example:

 ```bash
 # Update Rust on the stable channel